 |

 LP version.
+2023 repress.
 Kanaan from Oslo, Norway is back with their second album in 2020.
 Following the impromptu Odense Sessions with Causa Sui guitarist Jonas Munk released in February (EPR 057LP, 2020), Double Sun is a different beast all together: Treading the same path as their 2018 debut Windborne (EPR 050CD/LP, 2018), Double Sun is a studio effort in the best sense of the word.
 Perfectly balanced on the edge of dynamic improv, throbbing beats sizzled in scorching fuzz and topped off with deeply layered soundscapes.
 This album sees Kanaan reach a new plateau.
 Kanaan presents a unique perspective to psychedelic rock, painting with a wide palette that includes jazz and post-rock.
 Double Sun devotes as much energy to sonic color as it does to groove and energy.
 The spirit of experimentation is everywhere: From the savory, pastoral sounds of opening track "Worlds Together", to the soaring exploratory paths of the two-part title track.
 In the creative process, Kanaan dived deep into the possibilities of the studio, adding intricate layers and twists and turns to these tunes: acoustic guitars, percussions, and synthesizers embrace and enhance the Norwegian modern-day version of a power-trio.

 |